-Top-notch Scientists in the Faculty

-Clarivate Analytics' Essential Science Indicators:

-of our professoriate staff (average over the past decade) are classified Top 1% scholars

-Engineering Geology Theme
+World Rankings 2025 🛨 🗻 Asia Rankings 2024 Top-notch Scientists in the Faculty Clarivate Analytics' Essential Science Indicators: of our professoriate staff (average over the past decade) are classified Top 1% scholars Engineering Geology with HK TE INSTRUMENT PROPERTY PROPER HKIE Approved Courses Theme ♦ All courses are approved by the Hong Kong Institution of Engineers Part-time: 2 years General Applied Geosciences Theme ♦ Geology and geotechnics for scientists, including geospatial professionals

-Focus

-- ♦ Application of geology and mechanics in geotechnical practice

-- ♦ Development of professional skills

-Engineering Geology with HK - E METHOD OF THE PROPERTY OF THE HKIE Approved Courses Theme

-Coverage

-- ♦ Offers all 14 of the additional courses which graduates in Earth Sciences or Geology would need to meet the entry requirements of the Hong Kong Institution of Engineers in the Geotechnical Discipline

-- ♦ Such graduates must have studied not less than 50% of the degree curriculum on geology and related subjects but not including applied subjects

-Part-time: 2 years

-General Applied Geosciences Theme

-Focus

-♦ Geology and geotechnics for scientists, including geospatial professionals

-Tuition fees

-Composition fee: HK\$165,000# (subject to approval)

-Students are required to pay Caution Money (HK\$350, refundable on graduation subject to no claims being made) and Graduation Fee (HK\$350).
+Tuition fees Composition fee: HK\$175,000# (subject to approval) Students are required to pay Caution Money (HK\$350, refundable on graduation subject to no claims being made) and Graduation Fee (HK\$350).
 All full-time students will be charged a student activity fee of HK\$100 per annum to provide support for activities of student societies and campus-wide student events.
 Full-time: 1 year

 Programme duration

+Study load

-Credits: 66 / 69 credits Learning hours: 1,440 or 1,500 hours (including 360 hours for the project and contact hours of 400 / 415 hours) Remarks: The 2-year programme imposes a heavy workload on a part-time student in a full-time job
+Credits: 66 / 69 credits

+Learning hours: 1,440 or 1,500 hours

+(including 360 hours for the project and contact hours of 400 / 415 hours)

+Remarks: The 2-year programme imposes a heavy workload on a part-time student in a full-time job

+Class schedule

-Class schedule - Teaching: mainly on weekday evenings Field and laboratory work: weekends - Students are expected to study until 31 August and teaching is also conducted during Reading Weeks and Summer Semester
+- Teaching: mainly on weekday evenings

+- Field and laboratory work: weekends

+- Students are expected to study until 31 August and teaching is also conducted during Reading Weeks and Summer Semester